Nationwide Lifetime Interest Only Mortgages

 What Is Nationwide’s Lifetime Interest Only Mortgage?

 For example, if you are 65 years old and own a house worth £500,000, then the maximum loan amount you could borrow from Nationwide would be around £250,000.
-However, it is important to note that this will also be subject to affordability checks by Nationwide before approval is granted.
+However, it is essential to note that this will also be subject to affordability checks by Nationwide before approval is granted.

 Repayment Options